padi/g5_updatable/README.md

 ## Requirements

-G5 Updatable makes use of PostgrSQL's `json` field type, and so only supports implementing apps that also use PostgreSQL.
+G5 Updatable makes use of PostgrSQL's `json` field type, and so only supports implementing apps that also use PostgreSQL 9.2 and above.

 ## Installation